Swammers8/swammers8.github.io/assets/llpe/writeup.md

 ![image.png](image%203.png)

-After digging around we can see the `tomcat-users.xml` file on the `conf` directory which is unreadable to us, however we can read the backup file!
+After digging around we can see the `tomcat-users.xml` file in the `conf` directory which is unreadable to us, however we can read the backup file!
 We also could’ve found this by using the find command:

 ```bash
 find / -type f -name *.bak -exec ls -l {} \; 2>/dev/null